Divination: Taiwan

 A common act of divination in Taiwan is called the Poe.
 “The Poe” translated to English means “moon boards”.
 It consists of two wood or bamboo blocks cut into the shape of a crescent moon.
 The one edge is rounded while the other is flat; the two are mirror images.
 Both crescents are held out in one's palms and while kneeling, they are raised to the forehead level.
 Once in this position, the blocks are dropped and the future can be understood depending on their landing.
 If both fall flat side up or both fall rounded side up, that can be taken as a failure of the deity to agree.
 If the blocks land one rounded and one flat, the deity indicates "Yes", or positive.
 “Laughing poe” is when rounded sides land down and they rock before coming to a standstill.
 “Negative poe” is when the flat sides fall downward and abruptly stop; this indicates "No".
 When there is a positive fall, it is called “Sacred poe”, although the negative falls are not usually taken seriously.
-As the blocks are being dropped the question is said in a murmur, and if the answer is yes, the blocks are dropped again.
+As the blocks are being dropped, the question is asked in a murmur, and if the answer is yes, the blocks are dropped again.
 To make sure the answer is definitely a yes, the blocks must fall in a “yes” position three times in a row.

 A more serious type of divination is the Kiō-á.
-There is a small wooden chair, and around the sides of the chair are small pieces of wood that can move up and down in their sockets, this causes a clicking sounds when the chair is moved in any way.
+A small wooden chair, with small pieces of wood that can move up and down in their sockets around the sides of the chair, causing clicking sounds when the chair is moved in any way is used for this.
 Two men hold this chair by its legs before an altar, while the incense is being burned, and the deity is invited to descend onto the chair.
 It is seen that it is in the chair by an onset of motion.
 Eventually, the chair crashes onto a table prepared with wood chips and burlap.
 The characters on the table are then traced and these are said to be written by the deity who possessed the chair, these characters are then interpreted for the devotees.